Managing collisions in Smart IT

-How do I detect collisions and take action on them in Smart IT?
+To detect collisions and take action on them in Smart IT

 Smart IT detects collisions after CIs have been related to a change request and scheduled dates have been specified.
 Potential collisions are shown when you are creating or updating the change request, but you can take action on the collisions only after the change request has been saved in the system.

 During the creation of a new change request, the list of collisions (if any) for related CIs appears in the Dates section after you enter values for Scheduled Start Date and Scheduled End Date.
 You can view a brief description of each collision, such as the type of change, risk level, summary, and change coordinator, or you can drill down to view full details.
 With the list of collisions, a link is also provided that allows you to contact the change coordinators by email, in case you need to discuss schedules and priorities.